hackalogue/visor/README.md

-# visor - a TMUX based heads up display for Hack The Box players
+# visor - a heads up display for Hack The Box players

 ## TODO
 - [ ] Update README.md